sjappig/mldn-capstone/report/capstone_report.md

 ### Reflection

-Having the process splitted in separate parts with intermediate results (acquiring data, preprocessing and fitting/predicting) was really good approach, as it allowed me to focus mostly one part at a time.
+Having the process split in separate parts with intermediate results (acquiring data, preprocessing and fitting/predicting) was really good approach, as it allowed me to focus mostly one part at a time.
 For example, at the time when I tuned the RNN hyperparameters, I didn't have to worry how I would get the data or how it would look, as I had already the preprocessed features stored in a file.